 Property Division Including Complex Estates

 Texas is a “community property” state, which means all property acquired by a married couple during the course of their marriage belongs to both of them.
 Property owned in either spouse’s name or jointly is presumed to be community property unless one spouse claims and proves that certain assets are his or her separate property.
 Texas law requires that marital property be divided in a manner that is “just and right”, but court’s have much discretion in determining what constitutes a fair division of assets and debts.
-Nancy Whittemore has more than 21 years of experience in managing cases with significant marital property to divide, including litigation of complex marital estates.
+Nancy Whittemore has nearly 25 years of experience in managing cases with significant marital property to divide, including litigation of complex marital estates.
 After the all marital property is identified, characterized and valued, the spouses can either agree on division or the court will make a property division order.

 Property Classified as Separate Property

 Certain property is characterized as separate property and not part of the marital estate.
 However, a spouse claiming that assets as separate, and not subject to division in the divorce, must prove by a preponderance of evidence that the property is his or her separate property.
 Situations that create separate property include: